 Observe your animal friends; they use free will all the time.
-If they are tired, they sleep, if they are hungry, they eat or ask to be fed, if they want to play, they play.
-Not one thing is predetermined or pre-planned, it is all about what feels good to them right then in that NOW moment.
+If an animal is tired, it sleeps, if it is hungry, it eats or lets you know it wants to be fed, if they want to play, they play and if it doesn’t like someone it does not stay around them.
+An animal will do what feels good to them right then in that NOW moment.
 They want to teach us to live in the NOW, have fun, enjoy life and share the love.
-They love us unconditionally, without prejudice or judgment.
+Their love is unconditional, without prejudice, judgment or attachments.

-If I were to ask you how old are you and you answer over 30.
-The truth is you are 39, and you chose not to reveal your real age.
-You exercised your free will answering what you wanted me to know, it is not a lie, you are over 30.
-I accept what you tell me as the truth without question and when I talk with the animals, I accept what they are saying as the truth.
-They are sharing what they want you to know in that moment.
-They are not lying, but sometimes they want their person to look outside their normal way of thinking and discover a new way of doing something or to make a change in behavior.
-Your animal may have taken on the role of teacher to help guide you to the answer.
+“Talking with an animal I accept what they are saying to their person as the truth.
+They are sharing what they want you (their person) to know in that moment.
+Sometimes they want their person to look outside their normal way of thinking and discover a new perception, or a different way of doing something or to make a change in behavior etc. Your animal may have taken on the role of teacher to help guide you to the answer.